Pratt Course Document Archive (PCDA)

 Project Description

 The Pratt Course Document Archive (PCDA) is a database developed to support Pratt Institute students and faculty in organizing and accessing academic course materials.
-Built as part of a Web Development course, the project involved designing a relational database model and integrating it with a web-based interface to manage class documents and reading lists in a structured and searchable manner.
+Built as part of the INFO-638-01 Web Development course, the project involved designing a relational database model and integrating it with a web-based interface to manage class documents and reading lists.

 Methods